mvanwinkleias/repo_layout_demo1/README.md

 # Purpose

+* To get your code in a repo that's well organized
 * To change "quick and dirty" to "quick and something that can be built upon"
+* To shed light on "what's not bad" and "what's not good"

+If you program, and think to yourself, "I'll never need to put this in a source repo", this is for you.

 # Forward

-I don't consider this type of discipline only worth while for Developers.
 My profession is System Administration, with emphasis on "other things".
-While the ideas presented here might seem complex, they are presented in a "do this" manner, and I understand there might be questions.

-In my opinion, "I'm not a Developer" is not a good argument for not following good programming practice; especially when people are literally showing you how to make your life easier.
+In my opinion, "I'm not a Developer" is not a good argument for not following good programming practice; especially when

-If you program, and think to yourself, "I'll never need to put this in a source repo", this is for you.
+* people are clearly showing you how to make your life easier.
+* It only costs you 4 minutes.
+You have 4 minutes.

+For the short term the answers to most questions are mostly going to be:

+* This is A way of doing it.
+* Doing it this way now is cheap and easy.
+* This avoids problems
+* This allows for growth

 These techniques are revision control system agnostic.
 That said, the majority of my work is in git.

 ## Repo Naming, Groups, etc

-### One-Offs

 You're going to have a lot of repos.
 Don't fear that.
+Naming and organization are important.
+But, you can always change names, and reorganize.
+That's relatively easy.

+### "One-Off" repos

+You're programming something, and you don't know if it's going to be important.
+It's unrelated to other things.
+You don't know if it's going to be useful.
+(Any code that you've saved that you can look at later is useful...)

 Sometimes the best names to give a repo look like:

 * ias_102003_hunt_mac_addresses